unmojang/drasl/doc/recipes.md

 ### Example 1: Basic, minimal setup

 - Private and standalone: does not interact with any other API servers
-- Registering a new account requires an invite from an admin (`RegistrationUsernamePassword.NewPlayer.RequireInvite`)
+- Registering a new account requires an invite from an admin (`RegistrationUsernamePassword.CreateNewPlayer.RequireInvite`)
 - Seamless migration from `online-mode=false` servers: UUIDs of new players will be derived from their player name using the same algorithm used by Minecraft to derive player UUIDs in `online-mode=false` servers (`PlayerUUIDGeneration`)

 ```